 The seeds can also aid lung function, reduce inflammation, strengthen bones, and reduce bad cholesterol levels.

 Just like Chia seeds, you should only consume small amounts of sesame seeds.

 The recommended daily intake is just 1 to 2 tablespoons, which would allow you to reap the maximum nutritional benefits without going overboard.
 People with food allergies should exercise caution and consult with their physician if any allergy symptoms occur upon consumption of Sesame Seeds.

 Flax Seed Diet

-Flax, a plant native to the Mediterranean, has been grown as a source of food for over 5,000 years.
+Flax, a plant native to the Mediterranean, has been grown as a food source for over 5,000 years.
 People use flax seeds for various health benefits.

-Although slightly larger, they are similar in shape to sesame seeds and have smooth, shiny and hard shells.
-Flax seeds provide a maximum nutritional benefit when ground since it enhances the absorption of their nutrients inside the human body.
+Although slightly larger, they are similar in shape to sesame seeds and have smooth, shiny, and hard shells.
+Flax seeds provide a maximum nutritional benefit when ground since it enhances their nutrients inside the human body.

-Flax seeds, like Chia seeds, are packed with omega-3 fatty acids, magnesium, phosphorus, iron, copper, iron and dietary fiber.
-They also contain phytochemicals called lignans..
+Like Chia seeds, flax seeds are packed with omega-3 fatty acids, magnesium, phosphorus, iron, copper, iron, and dietary fiber.
+They also contain phytochemicals called lignans.

 The consumption of oil extracted from flax seeds has been proven to reduce bad cholesterol.